a07r/null-axis-protocol-/README.md

 This repository contains only a conceptual summary of the protocol.
 Full computational architecture and dynamic behavior logs are intentionally withheld pending licensing and peer review.

+🔒 Note: Core architectural mechanisms and implementation-specific details have been intentionally withheld for future publication, licensing, or peer collaboration.

 ---

 © Aman Kumar, 2025